Adu3108/Social-Commerce-App/README.md

 # Social Commerce Web Application

-This repository contains the project done as a part of the course CS387: Database and Information Systems at IIT Bombay in Spring 2023
+This repository contains the project done as a part of the course CS 387: Database and Information Systems at IIT Bombay in Spring 2023

 ## Problem Statement